“Have you had work done?” my mom asked a little too casually during a visit late last summer. “Your lips, right? Or Botox?”

 Still, the results don’t lie, and slowly, a handful of people in my life have already become converts.
 “What needle size should I get again?” is a fairly common chat message I receive at the office.
 One of my best friends in New York sends me close-ups of her face on the regular.
 “This is so crazy!” the captions read.
 "How is this even working?!”

-I asked that very question of celebrity facialist and derma-rolling proponent Kerry Benjamin only a few weeks ago, after it occurred to me that I wasn’t satisfied with my own explanation of “Uh, I think it boosts your collagen by making tiny micro-injuries in the skin.”
+I asked that very question of celebrity facialist and derma-rolling proponent Kerry Benjamin after it occurred to me that I wasn’t satisfied with my own explanation of “Uh, I think it boosts your collagen by making tiny micro-injuries in the skin.”
 I wasn’t wrong, but it was so unbelievably simplistic that even after months of putting it into practice, I was still half-convinced that there was dark magic involved.
 Not quite.
 “Basically, the skin around your eyes is very thin and delicate,” Benjamin explained as she pressed a roller into my face.
 “When you see dark circles, you’re actually just seeing the blood pool around your eyes through the skin.
 By micro-needling and making those tiny injuries in the skin, you’re putting collagen production into overdrive and literally thickening that skin.”
 Doing so makes the blood much less visible and fills in those bags and lines, too.

 But for me, the most remarkable aspect is that while these very noticeable results are certainly advertised at the cosmetic dermatologist’s office after hundreds of dollars worth of treatments, I’ve been able to see such a dramatic transformation at home, with a comparably minute investment of $20 to $30—and far less blood, pain, and inflammation, too.
 Why isn’t everyone doing this?

-Perhaps it’s because they just don’t know about it, or where to begin.
+Perhaps it’s because they just don’t know about it or where to begin.
 Maybe they’re convinced that it really hurts—all very understandable assumptions.
 So let’s clear that up, shall we?

 Does it hurt?

 When choosing a derma-roller to purchase, you need to pay attention to the needle size.
-Most experts I’ve spoken to advise anything between 0.2 mm and 0.75 mm for use at home.
+Most experts I’ve spoken to advise anything between 0.2 and 0.75 millimeters for use at home.
 (Benjamin advises staying under 0.5 to avoid damage.)
 I’ve only ever used 0.2 or 0.5 since I mainly focus on my lips and underneath my eyes, and those areas are particularly delicate.

 I’ve purchased rollers from Amazon for as little as $12.
 Benjamin actually chided me a little for this; though, as with anything I purchase from that vast marketplace, I pay close attention to reviews before pulling the trigger.
 Still, it might be wiser to buy something from a more verified retailer, like Benjamin’s own Stacked Skincare.
-You’ll want to replace your microroller after a few uses.
+You’ll want to replace your micro-roller after a few uses.

 How often do I need to do it?